Phobias involve persistent, unrealistic, intense anxiety about and fear of certain situations, circumstances, or objects.

-Exposure therapy (see Anxiety Disorders: What Is Exposure Therapy?) is effective.
+Exposure therapy (see see Sidebar 1: What Is Exposure Therapy?) is effective.
 But arranging for exposure to last long enough to allow people to get used to the anxiety-provoking situation and grow comfortable in that situation may not be easy.
 For example, people who are afraid of speaking in front of their boss may not be able to arrange a series of speaking sessions in front of that boss.
 Substitute situations may help, such as joining Toastmasters (an organization for those who have anxiety about speaking in front of an audience) or reading a book to nursing home residents.
-Cognitive-behavioral therapy may also help (see Anxiety Disorders: Psychotherapy).
+Cognitive-behavioral therapy may also help (see Psychotherapy).

 Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) and monoamine oxidase inhibitors (MAOIs), and antianxiety drugs can often help people with social phobia.
 Beta-blockers may be used to reduce the increased heart rate, trembling, and sweating experienced by people who are distressed by performing in public, but these drugs do not reduce anxiety.

 A specific phobia is an irrational fear of specific objects or situations.